*This post may contain affiliate links. Please read our disclosure for more information

 “It was a straight up school bus,” Brandon said.
 “All the seats were still in, the driver’s seat was nasty and dingy, it was disgusting inside.
 When we started gutting it we found old notes and pictures of kids and erasers and things you’d find in a school bus.”

 They started gutting the bus and noticed everything was rusted out and in disrepair.
 So they hauled out the seats, treated the rust and started building it out from there.
 They used spray-foam insulation and his wife built the coffee table, the tv stands and things like that.
-She did a lot of the woodworking and framing, while Brandon worked on the electrical and plumbing.
+She did a lot of the woodworking and framing, while Brandon worked on the electrical and plumbing in their custom school bus.

 “The bus is comfortable from a sleeping perspective,” Brandon said.
 “We put a king-sized bed in the back.
 The kids each have their own six-and-a-half-foot bunk.
 We have a composting toilet, a simple shower with a pan, a 12-gallon hot water heater, 100 gallons of fresh water on the roof and 400 watts of solar on the roof.”

-He said the hardest part about adjusting to living in the bus was lack of space.
+He said the hardest part about adjusting to living in a bus was lack of space.
 Their kids were 2, 5 and 7 when they moved onto the bus full-time.

 “The kids were rowdy,” he said.
 “Our initial intent was that we’d spend most of our time outside, but that became challenging when the weather was rough.
 We spent a lot of time in Wal-Mart parking lots and would rely on finding parks and being intentional about doing things outside.”

-The family lived and traveled on the bus for six months while Brandon ran his company, Pixegon, which raked in $1.3 million in revenue in 2016.
+The family lived and traveled in the custom school bus for six months while Brandon ran his company, Pixegon, which raked in $1.3 million in revenue in 2016.
 He said his family has learned a lot of valuable lessons living on the bus.

 “We learned how living small eliminates a lot of distraction, and allows you to focus on relationship and family.
 Everything we owned was in 200 square feet, so it forces you to scrutinize everything you’re going to bring into your life, and not just the physical things, but technology,” he said.
 “People are just mindlessly reading these news feeds with fleeting information, and we’re feeling tired and overwhelmed.”